 Before you go ahead and start a business or create products with someone, you need to talk and see how and if it’s going to work.

 You need to make sure you have the same vision, wishes, and that you can agree on a set of terms to keep the business running.

 You’ll need to discuss the investments, profits, distribution of shares, products, branding — everything you need to get the business up and running.

-When two people partner up for a business, they need to set up a partnership agreement.
+When two people partner up for a business, they need to establish a partnership agreement.
 In it, you need to write everything from your business name to tasks, investments, and how you’ll split the profits.

-In order to easily send out the payments, you need to have access to a trusted payment management platform, like CollabPay.
-This will help you get a better image of how your business is performing and how much profit you’re making and where it goes.
+To easily send out the payments, you need to have access to a trusted payment management platform, like CollabPay.
+This will help you get a better image of your business’s performance, how much profit you’re making, and where it goes.

-What’s awesome is that you can integrate it with any online platform, so you’re not limited to Shopify.
+What’s awesome is that you can integrate it with multiple online platforms, so you’re not limited to Shopify.
 If you decide to migrate your store, you can keep CollabPay’s functionality with other providers such as SquareSpace and WooCommerce.

-Install the app now and see what the future of collaborative payments looks like!
+Install CollabPay now and see what the future of collaborative payments looks like!